DarkLightBeat/Discrete_Structure/Documentation of MSEUF Portal Technology Corporation/Documentation of MSEUF Portal Technology Corporation.md

 These are different pages in the list of product that includes the different kind of printers, monitors, headsets, storage, processors, and mouse.
 Each product includes a “Buy Now” button, which adds the product to the shopping cart when clicked.

+The users can return to the main page by clicking the "Return to main page", if they want to check other products.

 ![](Aspose.Words.f45b6e4c-0e96-485a-b062-9b10b6e0f3ca.002.png)

 ![](Aspose.Words.f45b6e4c-0e96-485a-b062-9b10b6e0f3ca.003.png)